automation-tasks-rs/cargo_auto_lib/doc_comments/auto_encrypt_decrypt_with_ssh_mod.md

 Decryption

-1. ssh-agent must contain the ssh identity.
+1. ssh-agent must contain the SSH identity.
 Use ssh-add for this.
 2. Read the json file, get the ssh_identity_file_path, message and the encrypted token.
 3. Find the right identity inside ssh-agent.
 4. Sign the message.
 This will become the password for symmetric decryption.
 It is a secret.